statictask/newsletter/README.md

 workloads.

-The idea is to make it free for most users that have a very simple use-cases and sell honest plans just for heavy users.
+The idea is to make it free for most users that have a very simple use-cases and sell honest plans for heavy users.
 All the features might be always available for everyone regardless of the plan being paid or not.